MSc Advanced CompositesFind a programme

-Composite materials are increasingly replacing traditional metallic components in several industrial applications such as aerospace, wind turbine blades and in automotive industry.
+Composite materials are increasingly replacing traditional metallic components in several industrial applications, such as aerospace engineering, wind turbine blades and the automotive industry.
 This MSc provides you with an in-depth theoretical understanding and practical knowledge of advanced composite materials.

 The programme is based in the Advanced Composites Centre for Innovation and Science (ACCIS), one of the world's leading centres in composite materials, which houses a number of state-of-the-art composites manufacturing facilities.

-ACCIS has strong industrial and research links with companies like Rolls Royce, Airbus, BAE Systems, GE Aviation as well as government research labs such as Defence Science and Technology Laboratory (UK Government research lab), European Space Agency, and US Army International Technology Centre.
+ACCIS has strong industrial and research links with companies like Rolls-Royce, Airbus, BAE Systems and GE Aviation as well as government research labs such as the UK's Defence Science and Technology Laboratory, the European Space Agency and the US Army International Technology Centre.

 Fees quoted are per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2017/18